 - Because this style of heater stores heated water, it eventually runs out, and you must wait for the tank to refill and reheat before hot water is available again.
 Larger tanks necessitating higher energy costs are available if you need hot water for extended amounts of time.

-If it’s time for a new water heater in your Atlanta area home, call Estes Services for quality equipment and professional water heater installation.
-If you’re having trouble deciding between tank vs tankless water heater units, our knowledgeable staff are here to help you best understand your options and determine the right choice based on your needs.
+If it’s time for a new water heater in your Atlanta area home, schedule service with Estes for quality equipment and professional water heater installation.
+If you’re having trouble deciding between a tank or tankless water heater unit, our experienced technicians are here to help you understand your options and determine the right choice based on the needs of your home.